 - Your primary focus is to support our team.
-This means you are fully engaged in your assigned role to the benefit of your fellow team members. - Represent the best of Team 2910, acting with courtesy and Gracious Professionalism everywhere: at JHS, an event venue or hotel, on social media, in online communities such as Chief Delphi, Twitch, and Discord, and elsewhere.
+This means you are fully engaged in your assigned role to the benefit of your fellow team members. - Follow the Personal Electronic Device (PED) Policy, detailed below. - Represent the best of Team 2910, acting with courtesy and Gracious Professionalism everywhere: at JHS, an event venue or hotel, on social media, in online communities such as Chief Delphi, Discord, and Twitch, and elsewhere.
 Behavior that coaches or mentors feel reflects badly on our team, our mentors, our school, or on FIRST will not be tolerated and may be subject to disciplinary action at the coaches' discretion. - To maintain a professional atmosphere, no Public Displays of Affection.